Summer Research Apprenticeships

 Faculty Application Deadline: 1 February by 11:59 PM

 Student Application Deadline: 1 March by 11:59 PM

 Each year the College awards up to five Summer Research Apprenticeships to Bates faculty who wish to hire Bates students as research assistants during the summer.
 Each grant provides funding for student wages (please budget at $11.00/hour) for up to 40 hours per week for up to eight weeks during the summer ($3,500) with room and board included in those wages.

 1. Faculty members who wish to sponsor a student research apprentice for an eight- to ten-week period during the summer may submit an application form and proposal to the dean of the faculty’s office.
 The proposal must include an abstract and a statement describing the research goals and methodologies, the project timetable with the begin and end dates of the project (these dates will be used as the basis for the payroll contract) as well as the specific involvement of the student research apprentice.
-Please submit your application and proposal materials electronically to Alison Keegan in the Office of the Dean of the Faculty (firstname.lastname@example.org) by midnight on 1 February.
+Please submit your application and proposal materials electronically by 11:59 PM on 1 February.

 2. The Committee on Faculty Scholarship reviews proposals, considering the degree of faculty commitment to providing students with genuine research opportunities, and the benefit of the research experience to the student’s college career.

 3. Following the selection of faculty proposals for funding, all first-year students, sophomores, and juniors will be informed of those research positions for which the faculty member has not yet chosen a student collaborator.
 Interested students may apply to the dean of the faculty’s office, which will forward applications to the sponsoring faculty member who selects the student for the award.
 Students may receive application information through the Office of the Dean of the Faculty.